cuustard/uni/SCC.141.md

 - Defines what the product must do and how it will be implemented
 - "the product capabilities or things that product must do for its users"
 - Processes the product must perform
     - This relates to what the system must do to be able to perform in order to support a user task
 - Information the product must provide
-  - This relate to what information the product should contai nto enable a process
+    - This relates to what information the product should contain to enable a process

 #### Non-functional Requirements

 - Defines the qualities and characteristics the product must have
-- "the quality attributes, deseign & implementation constraints, and external interfces which a product must have"
+- "the quality attributes, design & implementation constraints, and external interfaces which a product must have"
-- Usability, performance, maintainabiity, security, legal compliance, etc.
+- Usability, performance, maintainability, security, legal compliance, etc.

 There are 3 types of Non-Functional Requirements:

 - **Professional**: These specify how the product must behave
 - **Organisational**: Formed from organisational policies and procedures
-- **External**: Arise from external factors and it's development process
+- **External**: Arise from external factors and its development process

 ![Type of non-functional requirements](images/nonFunctionalRequirements.png "Diagram showing the types of non-functional requirements")

 Examples of non-functional requirements:

-- Performance: "It should take less than 3 seconds for a user to recieve confirmation of their order"
+- Performance: "It should take less than 3 seconds for a user to receive confirmation of their order"
-- Security: "Users must log-in to a password-protected area to see their order history"
+- Security: "Users must log in to a password-protected area to see their order history"
-- Legal: "Data must be stored in compiance with GDPR"
+- Legal: "Data must be stored in compliance with GDPR"

 There is another way that non-functional requirements can be categorised:

 - Quality: e.g. maintainability, reliability, performance, usability
-- Process: how the developement process is going to be carried out
+- Process: how the development process is going to be carried out
 - Constraints: from business or operational context